-Once…only the moon lit the vast expanses of their world once it past the reach of the sun.
-Now, the city they have wrought through rock and time stands as a testament…a challenge to those ancient ideals.
+Once, only the moon lit the vast expanses of their world once it past the reach of the sun.
+Now, the city they have wrought through rock and time stands as a testament; A challenge to those ancient ideals.
 At night the city gleams with the light of thousands of appliances, homes, and businesses.
-But this city stands for more then just a change in setting; but a change in heart, ideology, and perspective.
+But this city stands for more then just a change in setting; But a change in heart, ideology, and perspective.
 During the old times, predator and prey mercilessly tore at one another beneath the blanket of darkness that was the night.

-But now...
-The city...
-Standing erect and shining with a luster incomparable to anything before it; Says otherwise.
+But now - The city - Standing erect and shining with a luster incomparable to anything before it; Says otherwise.
 Predator and prey live in harmony, peace, and cooperation.

 It boldly stated that anyone could be anything.

 Those who came to the city found out right away that this was merely a misnomer.
 You could only be what you are, they were told.
 They were expected.
 And those that stepped out of line; those that tried: They were looked down upon with disgust.
 Some with hate.
 Others with pity.
 The rest with a look palpable to that of disappointment.